Wall Street rallies to bounce back from its worst day in nearly 2 years, as Japanese stocks soar

 NEW YORK — (AP) — U.S. stocks are bouncing back, and calm is returning to Wall Street after Japan's market soared earlier Tuesday to claw back much of the losses from its worst day since 1987.

-The S&P 500 was rallying by 1.6% in midday trading and on track to break a brutal three-day losing streak.
+The S&P 500 was rallying by 2.1% in afternoon trading and on track to break a brutal three-day losing streak.
 It had tumbled a bit more than 6% after several weaker-than-expected reports raised worries the Federal Reserve had pressed the brakes too hard for too long on the U.S. economy through high interest rates in order to beat inflation.

 Several technical factors may have accelerated the recent swoon for markets, beyond weak U.S. hiring data and other dispiriting U.S. economic reports, in what strategists at Barclays called "a perfect storm" for causing extreme market moves.
 One is centered in Tokyo, where a favorite trade for hedge funds and other investors began unraveling last week after the Bank of Japan made borrowing more expensive by raising interest rates above virtually zero.